rotblauer/cathack/README.md

 ## Things it can do
 - Real time collaborative document editing and saving.
 - Track ~~who~~ where (by IP address) edited what last and when.
-- Read and write from the file system directory you point it to.
-New folders you create will be put in there, and can be read from there.
-Create subdirectories in your folders by naming your snippets something deep like `assets/scribbles/meow.js`.
+- Read and write from the file system directory you configure.
+Create subdirectories in your folders by naming your snippets something pathologically deep like `assets/scribbles/meow.js`.
 Reading and writing is supported at the folder and/or file level.
 - Toggle Cat Chat on the side.
 Your browser will ask if you'd like to enable  browser notifications for that.

 #### Protip: Use [Syncthing](https://syncthing.net) to sync your Cathack FS directory with your local computer.
 Cool!